masterwebcompany/open_dota_api/README.md

-player.item_3                   # Integer, Item in the player's fourth slot player.item_4                   # Integer, Item in the player's fifth slot player.item_5                   # Integer, Item in the player's sixth slot
+player.item_3                   # Integer, Item in the player's fourth slot player.item_4                   # Integer, Item in the player's fifth slot player.item_5                   # Integer, Item in the player's sixth slot player.is_radiant               # Boolean, whether or not the player is on Radiant player.radiant_win              # Boolean, indicating whether Radiant won the match player.win                      # Binary integer, representing whether or not the player won player.lose                     # Binary integer, representing whether or not the player lost

 ```